Nightmare1984/Unity-2021-Hotfix/README.md

-This is How To Fix 2021 freezing Issue At Project Startup
+This is How To Fix Unity 2021 freezing Issue At Project Startup

 1: Rename bee_backend to bee_backend_real